Skip to content

 await m2m_add(session, post, Post.tags, tag)

-Pass ignore_conflicts=True to silently skip associations that already exist:
+Pass ignore_conflicts=True to skip associations that already exist:

 await m2m_add(session, post, Post.tags, tag, ignore_conflicts=True)